 Nationals of Nauru, Nicaragua, Syria and Venezuela are not eligible for an online visa, however if holding a visa or residence permit of certain countries (see above), they do not need a visa for a stay of max 90 days in a 180-day period, provided showing their visa/residence permit at the border.

-There have been cases of travelers holding an e-visa being sent back at the Azeri-Georgian border.
+There have been cases of travelers holding a Georgian e-visa being sent back at the Azeri-Georgian border by Azeri border guards.
 They were told they could only fly in to Georgia.
 Your reports regarding this subject are most welcome in this forum topic!

 Visa through embassy